Join the Team

 How to Apply

-Applications may be filled out on line at www.jobsquest.org.
+Applications may be filled out online at this link!

 All applicants must meet the State of Alabama Minimum Standards requirements, the Jefferson County Personnel Board requirements, and the Birmingham Police Department requirements for Police Officers.
 Minimum qualifications are: